Bath & North

 - Visitors to locate their destination

-- Statutory undertakers will not normally connect their services until such time as the premises have been given a formal postal address
+- Statutory undertakers to connect their services to premises and link them to a postal address for billing

 - Reliable delivery of services and goods by courier companies